fermyon/developer/content/spin/spin-oci.md

 $ spin --version
 ```

+## Building and Running Spin Applications With Docker (Video)

+The following video shows you how to push a Spin app to GHCR, and then run that artifact with Docker.
+The video also contains additional information about signing and verifying your GHCR artifacts.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ijTEf8wDkqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The following section shows you how to use OCI-compliant GHCR artifacts locally with Spin.

 ## Set Up Your GHCR Instance

 To use a GHCR instance, you need to set up authentication.
-In this tutorial, we will use a personal access token (classic).
 Follow [these steps](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) to generate a personal access token and then use it to sign into your GHCR.
 You should see the following message to confirm your login attempt to GHCR was successful:

 <!-- @nocpy -->